Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 - Read about local DEIJ related news and events in the DEIJ News Section.

-Use this calendar to learn about days that are important to communities in Chatham-Kent.
 Outside of the days listed on the calendar, people may have regular prayer, reflection, or fasting practices.

 Information about community events honouring days of significance and learning opportunities can be found in the DEIJ News section of this website.